 With the onset of coronavirus, 88% of the organizations worldwide encouraged their employees to work from home.
-Companies suddenly had to shift their operations to a remote setup, irrespective of whether they were prepared for it or not.
+Companies suddenly had to shift their operations to a remote setup, irrespective of whether they were prepared for it.

 However, the pandemic only accelerated a growing trend.
 The Global State of Remote Work 2018 report revealed that 52% of global employees were already working remotely once a week, and 68% did so at least once per month.